-The key to a successful project is in the planning.
+The key to a successful project is in its planning.
 Creating a project plan is the first thing you should do when undertaking any project.

 Often project planning is ignored in favour of getting on with the work.
 However, many people fail to realise the value of a project plan for saving time, money and many problems.

 This article looks at a simple, practical approach to project planning.
-On completion of this guide, you should have a sound project planning approach that you can use for future projects.
+Upon completing this guide, you should have a sound project planning approach that you can use for future projects.

 Step 1: Project Goals

 A project is successful when it has met the needs of the stakeholders.
-A stakeholder is anybody directly, or indirectly impacted by the project.
+A stakeholder is anybody directly or indirectly impacted by the project.
 Remember, a stakeholder can be internal or external to your organisation.

 - The project sponsor

 - The customer who receives the deliverables